andrew-ge-wu/Site/CircuitWall/content/services/about/about.md

 Title: About Me
 Draft: false
 ---
-My name is Andrew Wu, live and work in Stockholm Sweden.
+My name is Andrew Wu, lives and works in Stockholm Sweden.

 I am an individual consultant with extensive experience in Java, Bigdata and Machine learning.
 My services including but not limited to: